mpv-player/mpv/DOCS/man/mpv.rst

     Show the list of audio and subtitle streams (useful only if a UI window  is used, broken on the terminal).

+i and I
+    Show/toggle an overlay displaying statistics about the currently playing file such as codec, framerate, number of dropped frames and so on.
+See `STATS`_ for more information.

 (The following keys are valid only when using a video output that supports the corresponding adjustment.)